 A Change With Small Influencers

 Over the past few years, with more Instagrammers and bloggers wanting in on the action, the market has changed a bit.
 There is competition, oversaturation, and quite frankly, cheap brands preying on hopeful influencers.
-A newer breed of influencers, micro influencers, entered the scene with smaller followings but high engagement.
+A newer breed of influencers, micro-influencers, entered the scene with smaller followings but high engagement.
 Brands flocked to these IGers with newer, faulty tactics.
+Hello, Instagram Collab Scams!

 Mind you, many are debating the term ‘influencer’ these days, but that’s another post.

-In the travel and general blogging world, the same practice follows for me with courses that teach you how to travel for free or better use Pinterest to market your blog.
+In the travel and how-to-blog world, the same practice follows for me with courses that teach you how to travel for free or better use Pinterest to market your blog.
 I also work with 2 clothing companies.

-Note: These two examples are also affiliate-driven partnerships and not solely brand influencing; but, they essentially work the same way.
+Note: These two examples are also affiliate-driven partnerships and not solely brand influencing like the book box; but, they essentially work the same way.

 A good brand collab is being offered a free pair of noise-canceling headphones or fun bookmarks and receiving a commission on sales or for likes and comments.
 Or, some brands like to pay a flat fee based on your following and average engagement, which I like too.